truongpx396/mantu-new-wiki/mobile_erp/development/foundation/architecture.md

 # 3. Module Division
 ## <span style='color:#e67e22;'> Definitions </span>
 ### <span style='color:#424241;'> Product Interface </span>
-A **Product Interface** is a unique combination of software and hardware enabling users to access IT services.
+> A **Product Interface** is a unique combination of software and hardware enabling users to access IT services.
+{.is-info}

 Today, there are 3 main types of interfaces in Mantu:
 * Web app for computer